ChrisRx/recipes/lasagna/construction.md

 * Baking pan should be at least 9"x13".
 * You can use freshly shredded mozzarella or pre-shredded, the important thing is that it is low-moisture.
 High moisture ends up making a soupy lasagna.
 * Allowing the lasagna to sit for 30 minutes might sound like a lot, but it will still be very hot and it will stay together much better once you start cutting it if you allow it to rest (it had a long journey, it's tired).
 * Rehydrating the sauce with pasta water adds so much flavor, it's crazy.
+I try not to over-salt the bolognese with the expectation that I will being adding something like this or seasoning to taste again later.
 * I've layered noodles/ricotta/mozzarella/sauce before as well, but so far it hasn't made much difference.

 Ingredients